mongodb/specifications/source/logging/logging.rst

-Note that drivers implementing unstructured logging MUST still support some internal way to intercept the data contained in messages in a structured form, as this is required to implement the unified tests for logging conformance..
+Note that drivers implementing unstructured logging MUST still support some internal way to intercept the data contained in messages in a structured form, as this is required to implement the unified tests for logging conformance.
 See the `unified test format specification
 <../unified-test-format/unified-test-format.rst#expectedLogMessage>`_ for details.

 Representing Documents in Log Messages